 Foldable iPhone: Apple doesn't want to make the same mistakes as Samsung and Co.

-That's why it says that Apple is "carefully monitoring the market and correcting the mistakes of its competitors."
-These mistakes undoubtedly include the failed attempts of competitors such as Huawei and Samsung to fold smartphones.
+That's why Apple is said to be "carefully monitoring the market and correcting its competitors' mistakes."
+These mistakes undoubtedly include the failed attempts by competitors like Huawei and Samsung to fold smartphones.
 Even the current foldable devices could still be considered "beta products."
-DylanDKT added added that the goal is to ensure that a foldable iPhone device "is not a step backwards from the current iPhone form factor."
-In other words, Apple is playing the long game as usual.
-Other respected analysts and industry observers, including Ming-Chi Kuo, believe that a foldable iPhone will not be released until 2023 or 2024 at the earliest.
+DylanDKT added He added that the goal is to ensure that a foldable iPhone device "isn't a step backward from the current iPhone form factor."
+In other words, Apple, as usual, is playing the long game.
+Other respected analysts and industry observers, including Ming-Chi Kuo, believe a foldable iPhone won't launch until 2023 or 2024 at the earliest.
 (Photo by artmagination / Bigstockphoto)